oracle/odpi/doc/src/functions/dpiConn.rst

     **props** [OUT] -- a pointer to a reference to the message properties that is created by this function.

+.. function:: int dpiConn_newQueue(dpiConn \*conn, const char \*name, \
+        uint32_t nameLength, dpiObjectType \*payloadType, dpiQueue \**queue)

+    Returns a reference to a new queue which may be used to enqueue and dequeue messages from Advanced Queuing (AQ) queues.
+The reference should be released by calling :func:`dpiQueue_release()` as soon as it is no longer needed.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which messages are to be dequeued or enqueued.
+If the reference is NULL or invalid an error is returned.

+    **name** [IN] -- the name of the queue, as a byte string in the encoding used for CHAR data.
+Note that UTF-16 encodings are not currently supported by AQ.

+    **nameLength** [IN] -- the length of the name parameter, in bytes.

+    **payloadType** [IN] -- a reference to the object type which will be used for the payload of messages that dequeued and enqueued.
+This value may also be NULL in which case a RAW payload is dequeued and enqueued instead.

+    **queue** [OUT] -- a reference to the newly created queue which will be populated upon successful completion of this function.
+The reference should be released by calling :func:`dpiQueue_release()` as soon as it is no longer needed.

 .. function:: int dpiConn_newTempLob(dpiConn \*conn, \